mcyph/speedysvc/README.rst

     sem.unlock()

-That's pretty much it - at the moment it only supports timeout values in seconds using whole integers, but it should be easy to support floating point numbers.
-It also would be nice to allow for setting the maximum "spin" time.
+That's pretty much it - at the moment it only supports timeout values in seconds using whole integers.

-Why not use...?
-Or Why?
+Why I made this module
 -----------------------

 It's a common situation in the c implementation of python where one is limited